Koredotcom/iOS-kore-sdk/README.md

     This SDK allows you to talk to Bots over a web socket.

 # Prerequisites
-    - SDK app credentials (Create your SDk app in bot admin console to aquire the client id and client secret.
+    - SDK app credentials (Create your SDk app in bot admin console to aquire the client id, client secret, bot identifier.
     - jwt assertion generation methodology. ex: service which will be used in the assertion function injected as part of obtaining the connection.

+# Set clientId, clientSecret, botId, chatBotName and identity in KoreBotSDK/KoreBotSDKDemo/SDKConfiguration.
+# Set JWT_SERVER in ServerConfigs at KoreBotSDK/KoreBotSDKDemo/SDKConfiguration.
 # Running the Demo app
-    Run pod install in the KoreBotSDKDemo project folder.
+    Run "pod install" in the KoreBotSDK project folder.
-    Open KoreBotSDKDemo.xworkspace in Xcode.
+    Open KoreBotSDK.xworkspace in Xcode.
     Run the app in xcode

 # Integrating into your app